Pet Bereavement Counselling for young people (17-18) and adults in Chester, Cheshire. Online nationwide

 Do you have experience of your own pet loss?

 Yes, I have experienced the deep grief of losing a beloved pet, and it shapes how I support others during their loss.
 I understand the unique bond between humans and their pets and am committed to helping you navigate your grief with empathy and care.
-My personal experiences and love for animals allow me to offer genuine understanding and provide a safe space for you to express your emotions and heal.
+My personal experiences and love for animals allow me to offer a genuine understanding and provide a safe space for you to express your emotions and heal.
+I have written blogs about my experience, which you are welcome to read.

 I am losing my animal and I am finding it really difficult, can you help?